 The Digital Market Outlook presents up-to-date figures on markets of the digital economy.
 The comparable key figures are based on extensive analyses of relevant indicators from the areas of society, economy, and technology.

-Of the five categories considered by ecommerceDB, Toys, Hobby & DIY is the third largest segment in the U.S. It accounts for 23% of the online sales in the United States, as indicated by the Statista Digital Market Outlook.
-Over the last year, the revenue of this market has grown by 3%.
-The predicted compound annual growth rate (CAGR 18-22) for the next four years is 4%.
-The increasing growth rate indicates that the market still has a high growth potential and is not yet saturated.
+Of the five categories considered by ecommerceDB, Toys, Hobby & DIY is the third largest segment in the U.S. It accounts for 20% of the online sales in the United States, as indicated by the Statista Digital Market Outlook.
+Over the last year, the revenue of this market has grown by 4%.
+The predicted compound annual growth rate (CAGR 19-23) for the next four years is 3%.
+The declining growth rate suggests a moderately flooded market.